Stationary solutions in the small-$c$ expansion of GR: Review: Carroll expansion of general relativity

 \paragraph{Local boosts:} Let us briefly discuss local Carrollian boost transformations of the ADM variables.
 Although local boost invariance is manifest in the covariant LO and NLO actions of \cite{Hansen:2021fxi}, the corresponding transformations of the ADM variables are not directly inherited after imposing the ADM gauge choice.
 In particular, after the decomposition one no longer has a simple, well-defined realization of Carroll boosts on the ADM fields.
 Following the discussion around Sec.~2.5 of \cite{Hansen:2021fxi,Baiguera:2022lsw}, the notion of a spatial hypersurface is not boost-invariant in Carrollian geometry.
-This is related to the fact that $\tau_\mu$ transforms under Carroll boosts, unlike in Newton--Cartan geometry where it is boost-invariant and spatial hypersurfaces can be defined unambiguously.
+This is related to the fact that $\tau_\mu$ transforms under Carroll boosts, unlike in Newton--Cartan geometry, where it is boost-invariant and spatial hypersurfaces can be defined unambiguously.
 The non-invariance of $\tau_\mu$ allows one to choose a preferred frame locally, and this may be viewed as the choice of an Ehresmann connection.
-The ADM decomposition automatically selects such a preferred frame through the gauge choice $\tau_i=0$, often referred to as the time gauge in Carrollian gravity \cite{Campoleoni:2022ebj} .
-Therefore, in what follows we do not discuss Carrollian boost transformations of the ADM fields or of the ADM actions.
+The ADM decomposition automatically selects such a preferred frame through the gauge choice $\tau_i=0$, often referred to as the time gauge in Carrollian gravity \cite{Campoleoni:2022ebj}.
+Accordingly, we work in this fixed ADM frame and restrict attention to foliation-preserving diffeomorphisms compatible with the time gauge and the stationary, axisymmetric ansatz.
+Since possible residual local Carroll boosts are not classified, the solutions should be regarded as gauge-fixed representatives, and individual ADM coefficients should not be interpreted as gauge-invariant observables.

 \paragraph{Magnetic truncation of ADM: }

 The leading-order theory obtained from the small-$c$ expansion of general relativity is the electric Carroll theory, since at this order the action still contains time derivatives of the metric, lapse, and shift.
 There is also a magnetic theory, which arises as a consistent truncation of the NLO theory.
 As discussed in Sec.~\ref{staticsec}, the magnetic theory captures many static solutions of general relativity.
 Let us start from the rescaled action \eqref{rescaledevenADM},